 For a long time, I had a file folder of ideas and references for pregnancy costumes, should that day ever come.
 I had a big section dedicated to Amidala’s pregnancy outfits.
-Then, Halloween hit and I was 8 months pregnant with no Star Wars costume in site.
+Then, Halloween hit and I was eight months pregnant with no Star Wars costume in site.
 I don’t know if it was pregnancy hormones or what, but as I was looking through the costumes I felt like that was the last thing I wanted to make since it seemed like everyone did those.
 So that started my search for maternity-friendly costume options.

 Costuming while pregnant comes with several challenges, the top two being “If I make or buy this today, will it fit my ever-expanding shape when I plan to wear it?”
-And “will I be able to take this off to pee every 30 min?”
+And “Will I be able to take this off to pee every 30 minutes?”
 I made and purchased several costumes over the course of my pregnancy and would like to share what I’ve found as far as options go for pregnant cosplay.

 1 – As I mentioned, there is always the Star Wars angle.
 Padme Amidala is pregnant with the twins and has a few maternity costuming options including a blue nightgown looking outfit and a sporty pregnant Jedi.

-3 – For the more creative and larger bellied costumer, there is always the “belly as accessory” option.
+3 – For the more creative and larger bellied costumer, there is always the “belly as painted accessory” option.

-4 – If your belly isn’t quite big enough to be the focus of the outfit, but is too big for you to wear your regular costumes, choose a costume that disguises the belly.
+4 – Disguise the belly!
+If your belly isn’t quite big enough to be the focus of the outfit, but is too big for you to wear your regular costumes, choose a costume that disguises the belly.
 I went with Lumpy Space Princess from Adventure Time.
 I figured she’s lumpy and so am I. I got a lot of use out of this outfit from 2-6 months along because it was so comfy and stretchy!
 All I did was sew some tulle onto a purple cotton dress.

 7 – Anything with an empire waist can be a pregnancy costume.
 I dressed as a pirate for the medieval fair.
 My top is just an empire waist dress over stretchy pleather leggings.
 I wore the Burgundy High Low Gauze Peasant Dress by Leg Avenue, which I wouldn’t actually recommend because it ripped THREE times before I even left the house.
 I had to sew it back together and pray it didn’t just rip right off.
 The gauze material is pretty delicate.
 My pants were black liquid leggings by Elegant Moments.
 They were comfy and low waisted so they fit right under my belly.
 Whenever someone commented on my pregnant status I just told them “Blackbeard did it.”